BTEC Level 3 in Animal Management (Animal Conservation, Ecology and Zoological Collections)

 A range of coursework, exams and practical assessments, graded at pass, merit or distinction.

 Almost all areas of the animal industry require experience and qualifications.
-Our Level 3 courses allow you to collect UCAS points to enable you to move on to a Foundation Degree or BSc Hons Degree, which in turn gives you the best start in the industry.
+Our Level 3 courses allow you to gain practical work experience in the industry, and also collect UCAS points to enable you to move on to a Foundation Degree or BSc Hons Degree, which in turn gives you the best start in the industry.
 This course will support progression into Animal Science, Conservation, Zoology and / or Animal Management or Training degrees.

-The practical skills that are gained and consolidated throughout the course stand you in good stead for joining the animal industry with a strong work ethic and reputation behind you launch your career.
-Whether it be working in commercial kennels, animal rescue centres, laboratories, veterinary practices, zoos and animal collections or self-employed as a dog walker, pet sitter, dog groomer or running animal parties.
+The practical skills and knowledge that are consolidated throughout the course put you in good stead for joining the animal industry with a strong work ethic and reputation behind you.
+You will be equipped to seek out a career working in commercial kennels, animal rescue centres, laboratories, veterinary practices, zoos and animal collections or self-employed as a dog walker, pet sitter, dog groomer or running animal parties.

 Kennel coat, lab coat and steel toe-capped boots.
 We strongly suggest all students buy the BTEC Workbook and Revision Book and bring it to college every day.